gimlichael/Cuemon/docfx/api/dotnet/index.md

 ﻿---
 uid: dotnet-md
-title: Core API Reference
+title: Core API
 ---
-## Cuemon Core API Reference
+# Core API

+At its core, **Cuemon for .NET** was always thought to be a toolbelt of assemblies designed to be intuitive and follow the same namespace as `System`.

-The **Cuemon** assembly family provides both enhancements and extension methods to these namespaces of [Microsoft .NET Standard](https://docs.microsoft.com/en-us/dotnet/api/?view=netstandard-2.0):
+With **Cuemon for .NET** you will get assembly family provides both enhancements and extension methods to these namespaces of [Microsoft .NET](https://docs.microsoft.com/en-us/dotnet/api/?view=net-5.0):

 + System
 + System.Collections